MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

 We use the conn.query method even though this isn't strictly a query - think of query as any form of SQL for this purpose.

 ### What Can We Do After an Insert?
-*   We should start checking for errors!
+*   We should staKeithrt checking for errors!
 Not just for inserts!
 *   If the table uses an autoincrementing PK we might return the value (that could be useful).
 *   We could console.log the inserted data
 And so forth...

 #### Check for Errors
 We should really provide error handling in each endpoint to deal with database errors that could occur anywhere we execute SQL.
 This should include queries.

 The callback function always includes an error parameter as the first parameter.
 It’s undefined if the command succeeded, or a message if an error occurred.